EveryOneIsGross/Sefirot/README.md

   `cd Sefirot`
   `python Sefirot_example.py`

-You also need to have an OpenAI API key. 💅
+You also need to update and rename the .env_template to .env and include your OpenAI API key. 💅

 ## Usage